Axual/ksml/docs/index.md

 KSML allows anyone to specify a powerful Kafka Streams application in just a few lines of YAML and Python snippets.

 ## Prerequisites
-- Java 11 is the minimum Java version supported
+- GraalVM 22.3 with Java 17 and Python plugin installed
 - Maven 3 - To build the project

 ## Contents